tifabi/100DaysOfMLCode/NMF/README.md

-Non-negative Matrix Factorization (NMF) is a method of dimensionality reductionm feature selection, and clustering.
+Non-negative Matrix Factorization (NMF) is a method of dimensionality reduction, feature selection, and clustering.
 It has many applications in text mining, image analysis, bioinformatics, and even audio signal processing.

 ### References
 1. [What is NMF and what can you do with it?](https://iksinc.online/2016/03/21/what-is-nmf-and-what-can-you-do-with-it/)